National Information Center on Health Services Research and Health Care Technology (NICHSR)

 - Quality assurance and utilization review organizations

-- Electronic: internet, television, radio, video disks, computer databases (online and disk)
+- Electronic: Internet (including cloud), television, radio, digital video disks, flash drives, webinars, podcasts, other computer databases (online, disk, etc.)

-- Word of mouth: informal consultation, formal lectures and presentations, focus groups
+- Word of mouth: in-person/face-to-face interaction, e.g., informal consultation, formal lectures and presentations, focus groups

 Implementation techniques or strategies

-- Patient-oriented: mass media campaigns, community based campaigns, interaction with clinicians (including shared decision procedures, interactive video disk), modify insurance coverage (more or less generous benefits, change copayments)
+- Patient/consumer-oriented: mass media campaigns, community based campaigns, interaction with clinicians (including shared decision procedures, interactive electronic resources), modify insurance coverage (more or less generous benefits, change copayments)

-- Clinician-oriented: conferences and workshops; continuing professional education; professional curriculum development; opinion leaders; one-on-one educational visits (“academic detailing”); coverage/reimbursement policy; precertification; mandatory second opinion; drug formulary restrictions; feedback (e.g., on laboratory test ordering relative to criteria/guidelines); reminder systems (e.g., as part of computer-based patient record systems); medical audit/peer review; criteria for board certification/recertification, state licensure, Medicare PRO action, specialty designation, professional/specialty society membership; public availability of performance data (e.g., adjusted mortality rates for certain procedures)
+- Clinician-oriented: conferences and workshops; continuing education; professional curriculum development; opinion leaders; one-on-one educational visits (“academic detailing”); coverage/reimbursement policy; practice guidelines; precertification; mandatory second opinion; drug formulary restrictions; audit, peer review, and feedback (e.g., on laboratory test ordering relative to criteria/guidelines); clinical decision-support systems; reminder systems (e.g., as part of computer-based patient record systems); criteria for board certification/recertification, state licensure, specialty designation, professional/specialty society membership; public availability of performance data (e.g., adjusted mortality rates for certain procedures)

 - Institution-oriented: accreditation, standards (e.g., hospital infection control, clinical laboratories), benchmarking, public availability of performance data